All essays

 The history of new technologies is a history of misattribution.
 Early automobile accidents were often blamed on the animal the driver swerved to avoid; early aviation disasters on weather that had been predictable if anyone had a standard way of recording it.
 The pattern repeats whenever a system grows complex enough that the failure surface spans several disciplines.
 When no single person can hold all the moving pieces in view, causation gets pinned to the most visible component.

 In conversational AI, the most visible component is the model.
-The model is the thing that produces the output the user reads.
-When the output is wrong, strange, or absent, the model earns the blame.
+It's the thing that produces the output the user reads.
+When that output is wrong, strange, or absent, the model earns the blame.
 The underlying prompt, the retrieval pipeline, the tool schema, the fallback policy, the handoff contract, and the knowledge base that feeds all of them sit behind the curtain.
-None of those components is as narratively satisfying to indict.
+None of those is as narratively satisfying to indict.
 The model is.

 The cost of this reflex is specific.
 Teams iterate on the wrong variable.
 They evaluate models when they should be evaluating their evaluation harness.
 They tune prompts when the retrieval layer is returning irrelevant documents.
-They escalate to a larger context window when the issue is that no one defined what the model should carry between turns.
-Donald Norman, writing about ordinary door handles long before anyone was arguing about context windows, called this an affordance problem[1] : the system tells the user what kind of interaction is possible, and the failures live in the mismatch between what it offers and what is required.
+They escalate to a larger context window when the real issue is that no one defined what the model should carry between turns.
+Donald Norman, writing about ordinary door handles long before anyone was arguing about context windows, called this an affordance problem[1]: the system tells the user what kind of interaction is possible, and the failures live in the mismatch between what it offers and what's required.
 Conversational AI has the same problem, at a higher temperature.

 What the research is beginning to say

 Anthropic's recent work on what it calls AI Fluency[2] offers one of the cleaner articulations of the shift.
-The people who consistently get useful work out of AI systems, the research suggests, are not the ones with the deepest technical knowledge.
-They are the ones who have learned to communicate with these systems as collaborators.
+The people who consistently get useful work out of AI systems, the research suggests, aren't the ones with the deepest technical knowledge.
+They're the ones who have learned to communicate with these systems as collaborators.
 They give context.
 They specify constraints.
 They treat the response as input to the next turn rather than as a final judgment.
 They know when to stop and when to iterate.
 The skill looks less like programming and more like editorial judgment applied in real time.

 Adjacent disciplines have been saying similar things for a long time.
-Conversation analysis, going back to Harvey Sacks and his contemporaries,[4] has documented how ordinary human talk depends on shared repair strategies.
+Conversation analysis, going back to Harvey Sacks and his contemporaries,[4]has documented how ordinary human talk depends on shared repair strategies.
 When one party mishears or misspeaks, a functioning conversation has well worn mechanisms to recover: paraphrase, clarification, partial repetition, confirmation.
 Conversational AI inherits the same problem and has to solve it without the social cues humans rely on.
-The system that lacks a repair strategy is not unintelligent.
-It is underdesigned.
+A system that lacks a repair strategy isn't unintelligent.
+It's underdesigned.

 Three collaboration failures that masquerade as model failures

 The failure modes I see most often, across enterprise engagements and post mortems, cluster into three categories.
-None of them is a problem the model can solve alone.
+None of them is a problem the model can solve on its own.

 Context failures